Build and Deploy a Single-Page Web Application¶

 You can access the following scans in the Build Logs pane:

-- The Dockerfile scan: Choreo performs a scan to check if a non-root user ID is assigned to the Docker container to ensure security.
+- Dockerfile Scan: Choreo checks if a non-root user ID is assigned to the Docker container to ensure security.
 If no non-root user is specified, the build will fail.

 Info